Indicator biodiversity

 Swiss Bird Index®

 Birds are found in a wide variety of natural habitats but very often have specific habitat requirements.
 Breeding bird populations are therefore a valuable indicator of the state of biodiversity in general.
-In the short term, population trend is dependent on weather conditions and other random fluctuations.
+In the short term, population trend may depend on weather conditions.
 By observing long-term trends, conclusions can be drawn about the success of species conservation measures, changes in habitats and harmful impacts.

 Assessment of the state